 We spent the rest of the afternoon touring around the area, just having a nosey at the new housing developments and trying to avoid the worst of the rain.
 After a short return to the accommodation, we decided we would do one more walk and grab some dinner while we were out.
 A quick Google search and I found Yatton Park.
 A short drive into Tauranga, we found it off Fraser Street.
 Parking is a little difficult here, and the main gates were about to be shut, so we parked down a side street (Harrier Street) and entered the park there.
 It's not a big park, but there is a pathway that runs the whole length, and also down the far end of the park, away from the road you can do a little exploring on some extra trails.
 Looking at the map it looks like some of the trails go a far distance, but it was getting dark and we couldn't stay for much longer.
 It was a good final walk and made the dogs suitably sleepy to let us relax for the evening.

 Home time today, and another early start thanks to none of us being able to sleep for long in a strange bed!
-Although it was super comfortable, so don't let that put you off staying here - you can see where we stayed on the Accommodation page.
+Although it was super comfortable.
+Unfortunately where we stayed is no longer bookable.